 \subsubsection{Direction Selection}

 Direction selection is how a single direction is chosen given a set of candidate directions.
+In our paper, this is accomplished by using a validation split.
 The output of each direction selection procedure is a layer (where the direction was generated from) and the values for any other applier-specific parameters that we iterated over.
 For all methods, we search from the 25th to 80th quantile of the layers with a step size of 2, as prior work has shown steering is more effective in the middle layers~\citep{arditi2024refusallanguagemodelsmediated}.

 The set of applier-specific parameters is based on the steering method and currently is either empty or consists of a coefficient (where we test integers from -3 to 3 inclusive).
-For each method, unless otherwise specified we include a KL divergence check on Alpaca (using the same split as defined for harmful generation) as in~\citet{arditi2024refusallanguagemodelsmediated} to ensure the intervention is reasonable, discarding the direction if it results in a KL divergence in logits of over 10\%.

-\paragraph{Grid Search} We implement grid search to find the best direction, finding the layer and applier-specific parameters with the highest performance on the validation set.
+For each method, unless otherwise specified we include a KL divergence check on Alpaca (using the same split as defined for the harmfulness perspective) to ensure the intervention is reasonable, discarding the direction if it results in a KL divergence in last token logits of over 0.1, following the conventions of~\citet{arditi2024refusallanguagemodelsmediated}.
+We implement grid search to find the layer and application-specific parameters to extract the direction, chosen by highest performance on the validation set.

-\paragraph{COSMIC} We implement COSMIC~\citep{cosmic} as an alternative to grid search, which uses the internals during a forward pass on the validation set instead of generating an entire answer and testing the outputs.
-We support COSMIC on all methods but note it was designed for DIM and ACE.